-All public comments received by staff concerning the conservation easement recommendation at the Lyons Reservoir planning unit were provided to the board for consideration at the relevant public board meeting.
+All public comments received by staff concerning the fee and conservation easement recommendations at the Battle Creek planning unit were provided to the board for consideration at the relevant public board meetings.

-VI.
+VII.
 PUBLIC REVIEW OF THE LAND CONSERVATION AND CONVEYANCE PLANS